DESeq2: A Tutorial for Differential Expression Analysis in RNA-Seq Data

 RNA-Seq analysis using next-generation sequencing allows for the measurement of gene expression levels for each gene.
 By comparing these quantitative results of gene expression across multiple samples, differentially expressed genes can be identified through comparisons between sample groups.

-This page explains how to use and install DESeq2, a software for identifying differentially expressed genes.
+This page provides a tutorial on how to use and install DESeq2, a software for identifying differentially expressed genes.

 If you find the following procedures difficult, we also offer a web-based software that allows you to easily identify differentially expressed genes.